 The country’s economic recovery could be particularly beneficial for Boomers and seniors looking for jobs after retirement, as estimates suggest that contingent labor could increase its penetration from the current 13 percent of employees to 39 percent in 2010.

-“This is good news for boomers, seniors and retirees, as this demographic is often more likely to be hired on a part-time, temporary or project assignment basis,” said Art Koff, founder of www.RetiredBrains.com, a job and information service for Americans 50 and older.
+“Don't assume because you are an executive, a professional or in management that temporary jobs or project assignments are not for you.”“This is good news for boomers, seniors and retirees, as this demographic is often more likely to be hired on a part-time, temporary or project assignment basis,” said Art Koff, founder of www.RetiredBrains.com, a job and information service for Americans 50 and older.

 “Many older workers do not require the company benefits of full-time employment,” said Koff.
 “They are often in a better position than their younger counterparts who must receive company benefits for themselves and their families.”